CogStack/CogStack-NiFi/README.md

 # Introduction
 This repository contains example recipes on deploying NiFi with a set of services for documents processing with NLP.

+**IMPORTANT: Please note that it is still a work-in-progress project and it is not production-ready.**

 # Project organisation
 The project is organised in the following directories:
 - `nifi` - configuration files for NiFi alongside the available drivers, workflows and custom user scripts,